anil7863/sense-ui/MODEL_REQUIREMENTS.md

 - Predictable behavior under token limits (for example, truncation or explicit finish reasons rather than silent failure).
 - Robust to malformed or incomplete page data, returning a clear, safe error or a best-effort analysis rather than crashing.
 - Adheres to provider-level safety policies while still allowing detailed technical feedback on web designs and accessibility.

+## 8. Recommended and tested models

+While any compatible model that satisfies the requirements above may work, SenseUI is currently designed and tested with the following model options:

+- OpenAI (chat/completions):
+  - auto (gpt-4o-mini)
+  - gpt-4o
+  - gpt-4.1-mini
+- Gemini (generateContent):
+  - auto (gemini-3-flash-preview)
+  - gemini-3-pro-preview

+Other models may function, but are not explicitly validated and may produce different performance or behavior.

+At this time SenseUI intentionally does not support the GPT‑5 family (and newer) models, because they do not allow lowering the temperature below 1.0.
+SenseUI relies on using a lower temperature (for example 0.4) to keep responses focused, grounded in the actual page context, and less imaginative.
+Support for such models may be revisited if future versions provide configurable temperature controls.